CoreumFoundation/coreum/x/dex/spec/README.md

 The update of the `unified_ref_amount` doesn't affect the created orders.

-The Coreum DEX price supports up to 38 decimals for the price precision.
+The Coreum DEX price supports up to 100 decimals for the price precision.
 Which means that max price tick is equal to the max supported price precision.
-If the price tick of two traded coins exceeds 36 decimals we use `10^-36` as the price tick for such pair.
+If the price tick of two traded coins exceeds 100 decimals we use `10^-100` as the price tick for such a token.

 ### Balance locking

 When a user places an order we lock the coins in the assetft (similar to freezing), both assetft and native coins.
 At the time of the placement we enforce all assetft rules.
 For extensions, we expect a specific interface to be implemented in the extensions smart contract, which let the DEX understand whether an order placement is allowed or not.
 If such an interface is not implemented we don't allow the order placement.
 If, at the time of matching, the assetft rules for the maker orders are changed, the orders will be still executed with the amounts in the order book.